 RSPO certified palm oil sourced for global operations since 2017

-of palm and palm kernel oil traceable to the mill in the first half of 2020
+of palm and palm kernel oil traceable to the mill in 2020

-of palm and palm kernel oil traceable to the plantation in the first half of 2020
+of palm and palm kernel oil traceable to the plantation in 2020

 Our Palm Oil Supply Chain